fastify/fastify/docs/Style-Guide.md

 Less Like this: You can use the following recommendation as an example.

-More like this: As an example, The following are recommendations to use.
+More like this: As an example, the following recommendations should be referenced.

 To view a documented example, visit the [Decorators.md](https://github.com/fastify/fastify/blob/df9fbc183fa05fa1a23781b3f11fbf81f6854033/docs/Decorators.md) page on Github.